 Wildcard certificates are used in place of individual server certificates for any server within the same domain.
-Citrix Workspace app for Linux supports wildcard certificates, however they should only be used in accordance with your organization's security policy.
+Citrix Workspace app supports wildcard certificates, however they must only be used in accordance with your organization's security policy.
 In practice, alternatives to wildcard certificates, such as a certificate containing the list of server names within the Subject Alternative Name (SAN) extension, can be considered.
-Such certificates can be issued by both private and public certificate authorities.
+Both private and public certificate authorities issue such certificates.